 - Repeated failure to arrive at work on time

 - Lacking the initiative to carry out one’s responsibilities

 - Display of poor interpersonal skills and/or expressing negative attitudes

 - Disruption of the department (excessive socializing with friends)

-- Distractions by over-usage of electronic devices (Blue-Tooth, Cellular phone/Blackberry, IPOD, PDA, etc) Internet shopping/surfing –(Facebook, Twitter, MySpace, etc)
+- Distractions by over-usage of electronic devices (Blue-Tooth, Cellular phone/Blackberry, iPod/iPad, etc) Internet shopping/surfing –(Facebook, Twitter, Instagram, etc)

 Upon termination, your supervisor must contact the FWS Coordinator immediately.
 Once notified of the separation, the Coordinator will determine if you are eligible to work in another department your supervisor will be required to complete a FWS Warning / Termination Notice and a FWS Performance Evaluation.

 The Financial Aid Office may terminate or reduce your FWS award at any time if you no longer meet the FWS requirements.
 When this occurs, students must stop working immediately.